bingomanatee/forest/README.md

 A leaf is a management system for a single element of data.
 Leafs can be centrally managed, or have branch managers delegated to manage properties in an object/Map leaf.

-Branches are added to leaves in one of the following methods:
+Branches are added to Leafs in one of the following methods:

 Only Leaf instances whose value is an object, Map or array can have branches.
 Branches are not automatic - not all of an objects' or Map's properties are managed with branches.

 To create a Branch on a leaf you must define the leaf in either

-1. **configuration:** calling leaf with a branches property in the second argument:
+1. **configuration:** calling leaf with a branch's property in the second argument:

 ```javascript